Jack Baylis, President and CEO, The Baylis Group, LLC

 She joined V-ONE Corporation in 1999 and became President, CEO, and Director of V-One Corporation in 2000.
 V-One Corporation was a pioneer in the design and development of application layer security software products for Federal, State, local and tribal governments as well as commercial entities.
 In her role as President and CEO, she worked closely with certain Federal agencies in the requirements and design of security products and developed significant expertise in cyber security, data integrity, and information sharing in wired, wireless, and satellite networks and design of secure data transport architectures.

-In 2002, Ms. Grayson was invited to join the National Infrastructure Advisory Council, serving at the request of the President.
-She is an expert in cyber security and information sharing and has participated in several comprehensive studies designed to provide the President, through the Secretary of Homeland Security, with advice on the security of the critical infrastructure sectors and their information systems.
+In 2002, Ms. Grayson was appointed by the President to serve on the National Infrastructure Advisory Council.
+She is an expert in cybersecurity and information sharing and has participated in several comprehensive studies on critical infrastructure protection and resilience.

 Ms. Grayson also serves on the board of directors for public and private companies and is on the Dean's Council and Advisory Board of the School of Business at the State University of New York in Buffalo.